The J. M. Smucker Company

 Scan Results

 Daily timeframeSmucker Company manufactures and markets branded food and beverage products worldwide.
-The company carries a $10.71B market cap, placing it firmly in the large-cap category.
-The company operates through four segments: U.S.
+At a $11.97B market cap, The J. M. Smucker Company ranks as a large-cap company within consumer defensive.
+The company operates through five segments: U.S.

 Market Cap